The Joseph Downs Collection of Manuscripts and Printed Ephemera

 including proof books, greeting cards, albums and album cards, a map of

-The larger albums are on the shelf; smaller items which are in the box are in accession number order.
+The larger albums are on the shelf; smaller items which are in the box are divided by type, and are then in accession number order.

 LANGUAGE OF MATERIALS

 The materials are in English.

 Collection is open to the public.
 Copyright restrictions may apply.

 ACCESS POINTS (for collection as a whole; those items which have been individually cataloged have their own access points)

 Printing - Specimens.

 Location: 18 H 4-5 and map case 3, drawer 1